edsu/wikigeo/README.md

 =======

 wikigeo allows you to fetch [geojson](http://www.geojson.org/geojson-spec.html) for [Wikipedia](http://wikipedia.org) articles around a given geographic coordinate.
-It can easily be slotted into working with [Leaflet's geojson support](http://leafletjs.com/examples/geojson.html).
+It can be easily added to a map with [Leaflet's geojson support](http://leafletjs.com/examples/geojson.html).

 Basics
 ------